Spring brings new chicks!

 Following these directions will ensure that your chicks get off to a good start.
 It is important to note, however, that not all variables are under your control.
 Shipping is stressful.
 In any given shipment, one or two chicks may fail to thrive, and there will be little that you can do besides making sure their basic needs are met.
 In particular, make sure they have continual access to cool, fresh water, supplemented with sugar if signs of stress are present.

 As your chicks grow, they will need less and less heat to stay comfortable.
 If you have a thermostat for your heat lamp, turn the heat down very slightly every day so that the temperature drops about five degrees per week.
 If you do not have a thermostat, you will have to monitor the chicks and raise the light as needed.
+(Also be sure to keep the lamp safely above the level of inquisitive beaks as the chicks grow.)
 By the time the chicks are six weeks old, they should not require the heat lamp any more, provided that the weather is mild.

 Once your chicks are accustomed to the natural outdoor temperatures, they will be ready to move out of the brooder and into their new home.
 Choose a warm, sunny day to move them to their permanent housing.
 If you already have adult chickens outside, however, you will need to introduce the two groups gradually.